boonebgorges/buddypress-docs/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Fixes bug from previous release that prevented certain templates from loading correctly

 = 1.0.5 =
 * Abstracts out the comment format callback for use with non-bp-default themes
 * Fixes bug that prevented some templates from being overridden by child themes